FreeAndFair/Qubie/prototype/INSTALL.md

        git clone https://github.com/FreeAndFair/Qubie

        # if using Bluetooth Low Energy, install necessary components in the prototype directory
-       # you wiill see some warnings from npm, which can be freely ignored
+       # you wiill see some warnings from npm, which can be safely ignored
        cd (qubie-directory)/prototype
        npm install bleno